cn0047/stash/ed/t/d.tdd.md

 Regression testing - is designed to avoid regressing your application to a previous buggy state.

+## White-box testing

+Code is runnig in a debugger, code is tested from the inside, IDE.

+## Unit

+Do our objects do the right thing, are they convenient to work with?

+The aim of a unit test is to show that a single part of the application does what the programmer intends it to.
+Unit tests MUST be fast.

+Unit of software in php - class.
+Unit of software in go - package.

+## Integration

+Test multiple units.
+Does our code work against code we can't change (db, external service etc)?

+## Functional

+Functional testing tests a slice of functionality of the whole system.
+Functional testing bases on the specifications of the software.
+Functions are tested by feeding them input and examining the output (type of black-box testing).

+## End-to-End (E2E) Testing

+End-to-end testing is where you test your whole application from start to finish.
+It involves assuring that all the integrated pieces of an application function and work together as expected.

 ## Acceptance

 Does the whole system work?